senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **findNetworkByEntityId**

-    - Discovers a network of entity relationships among entities based on entity IDs.
+    - Retrieves a network of relationships among entities based on entity IDs.

 1. **findNetworkByRecordId**

-    - Discovers a network of entity relationships among entities based on record IDs.
+    - Retrieves a network of relationships among entities based on record IDs.

 1. **findPathByEntityId**

-    - Searches for an entity relationship path between two entities based on entity IDs.
+    - Searches for the shortest relationship path between two entities based on entity IDs.
+        - Based on parameters

 1. **findPathByRecordId**

-    - Searches for an entity relationship path between two entities based on record IDs.
+    - Searches for the shortest relationship path between two entities based on record IDs.
+        - Based on parameters

 1. **getActiveConfigId**